ultrasoundguidance/mobileapp/README.md

   - This creates the android and ios directories for running your React code
 - Open the project in XCode or Android Studio and build it in a simulator or your device
 - Then run `npx expo start --dev-client`.
 Now you can run your development with live reloads
+  - If you run into the error `No development build (com.ultrasoundguidanceorg.ultrasoundguidance) for this project is installed.
+Please make and install a development build on the device first.`, run `eas build:run -p ios` to install the build on a simulator then rerun the following command.

 ## Deploying
 ### Internally for sharing